mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### SDK configuration

-Configure preemption mode by adding the {py:meth}`~mlrun.runtimes.KubeResource.with_preemption_mode` parameter in your Jupyter notebook,  specifying a mode from the list of values above. <br>
+Configure preemption mode by adding the {py:meth}`~mlrun.runtimes.KubeResource.with_preemption_mode` parameter,  specifying a mode from the list of values above. <br>
 This example illustrates a function that cannot be scheduled on preemptible nodes: